codatio/sdk-connections/examples/languages/angular/README.md

 Install dependencies using `npm install`.
 Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## CORS settings

+For this example to work, the domain it runs on must be included in the list of allowed domains for your client.

+See <a href="https://github.com/codatio/sdk-connections/tree/main#set-cors-domains" target="_blank">readme guide</a> on setting up CORS.

 ## Access token

 You need to have generated an access token for the company you want to access.

 See <a href="https://github.com/codatio/sdk-connections/tree/main#generate-an-access-token" target="_blank">readme guide</a> on getting an access token.